christinasherpa24/SONIC/README.md

 This is an example of the function **graph_jewish_killed**.
-It allows users to enter a country name, for example “France” and then it will return a bar chart of Jewish people killed during the Holocaust compared to the amount of Jewish people alive before the Holocaust
+It allows users to enter a country name, for example “France” and then it will return a bar chart of Jewish people killed during the Holocaust compared to the amount of Jewish people alive before the Holocaust.

+\*Note: The graph is made using plotly which does not appear in ReadMe.
+To see the graph, please see the help file (?graph_jewish_killed) and run the examples.

 ``` r
 library(genworld)